 3. Compostable Napkins

 Just because you’re dining under the sun doesn’t mean you have to pass on the class at your next BBQ.
 You can keep it luxurious and green by using eco-friendly, disposable napkins that are also compostable!
 The Bamboo Blend Collection from The Napkins will turn your drab to fab by creating an elegant, entertaining tablescape.
 These eco-chic fiber napkins offer the luxurious appeal of cloth napkins, without water waste and washing headaches.
 They come in beautiful colors and designs made from bamboo fibers that are 100 percent biodegradable.
-Choose from natural white or patterns of Lexi, Diamond and Hemstitch.

 4. Reusable Glassware